-Woman on date with Winston Smith suing over his killing
+Woman hurt when Winston Smith was killed sues authorities

 Local officials have said the deputies were assigned body cameras but were told by the Marshals Service that they couldn’t use them, despite an October change in Justice Department policy that would have allowed them to be used.
 The lack of body camera footage has raised questions, as Smith’s family members and activists have demanded transparency.

-Smith was shot as Minneapolis was already on edge since the death of George Floyd over a year ago, and the fatal shooting of Daunte Wright by an officer in nearby Brooklyn Center in April.
+When Smith was shot, Minneapolis was already on edge following the death of George Floyd over a year earlier, and the fatal shooting of Daunte Wright by an officer in nearby Brooklyn Center in April.